 The Cannes Lions International Festival of Creativity is rapidly becoming one of the most important annual industry events in Cannes.
 As with MIPIM for property professionals and the Cannes Film Festival, the proximity of the Port of Cannes to the Palais des Festivals where the event takes place means that luxury yachts make a fantastic base for companies during the event.
 There are already in excess of thirty charter yachts with berths secured in Cannes Port for this year’s event but it is still possible to secure a yacht charter for Cannes Lions.

 By chartering a luxury yacht during Cannes Lions, a company will have their very own luxurious accommodation in the best possible location in Cannes.
 The yacht also serves as the perfect venue for meetings, presentations, lunches, dinners and parties.
 Charter yachts are professionally crewed and offer service comparable to the finest hotels in the world.
 Most yachts have a dedicated Chef to prepare fabulous lunches and dinners, from a small business lunch for six through to a large buffet for a hundred people.
 The yacht will make a perfect party venue and DJs and live music can be arranged.

-Perhaps the best thing of all about a Cannes Lions yacht rental is being able to cruise along the French Riviera, going to the beaches in St Tropez for lunch is an ever popular choice.
+Perhaps the best thing of all about a hiring a yacht at Cannes Lions is being able to cruise along the French Riviera, going to the beaches in St Tropez for lunch is an ever popular choice.

 Bespoke Yacht Charter are able to offer yachts from 70-150ft to charter for the duration of the event with berths in the Port of Cannes.
 The yachts can sleep from 6-18 people and welcome groups as large as 150 for parties and events.
 For those not wanting to hire a yacht for the entire event, they can also offer day charters on yachts of all sizes to take groups of guests from Cannes to all ports along the French Riviera, including St Tropez, Antibes, Nice and Monaco.